Uber is a technological marvel.

 To apply the promo code, follow these simple steps:

 - Scroll down to the Promotions menu

 Once your Uber trip has been completed, the price which will be charged to your credit card or other payment methods.

 Promo codes cannot be applied to rides which have already been completed.

 How to Tip Your Uber Driver

 If you’d like to tip your Uber driver, you can do electronically through the Uber app or in cash.
-To tip your Uber driver in the app:

 - Wait for your ride to end